antkowiak/cpp_utils/README.md

 table.h - Utility to represent and access data elements in a table/matrix format.

+toolean.h - Utility for a "trinary" boolean that can hold three states: true, false, other.
+(Kind of a joke.)

 ymd - Utility to represent a simple year-month-date object.